 Easy Italian Salsa Verde Shrimp

 Easy Italian Salsa Verde Shrimp is juicy, succulent shrimp smothered in a bright, flavorful Italian Salsa Verde.
-You can make this dish in under 30 minutes, and enjoy as an appetizer or as a main dish over rice, pasta, or quinoa!
+It’s great as an appetizer or served with rice, pasta or quinoa!

 If you love pestos, Mexican salsa verde, or chimichurri sauce, you’re guaranteed to love this stuff. 🙂